-The Bank filed a complaint to Gaziantep Chief Prosecutor's Office against those who attempted the fraud.
-The Prosecutor's Office made decision of non-prosecution about Gaziantep Cağlar, filing a lawsuit against the assistant manager to the bailiff for misconduct, and opening an investigation about two board members of the Bank for slander and giving misstatement to public authorities.
-A dispute was filed by the Bank to Criminal Court of Peace against the Prosecutor's Office's decision; however the Court rejected the Bank's demand.
+3. The Bank filed a complaint to Gaziantep Chief Prosecutor's Office against those who attempted the fraud.
+The Prosecutor's Office made decision of non-prosecution about Gaziantep Çağlar, filing a lawsuit against the assistant manager to the bailiff for misconduct, and opening an investigation about two board members of the Bank for slander and giving misstatement to public authorities.
+A dispute was filed by the Bank to Criminal Court of Peace against the Prosecutor's Office's decision; however the Court rejected the Bank's request.
 The Bank applied to the Ministry of Justice in the benefit of administration of the justice for cancellation of Prosecutor's Office decision which is against procedure and the law and likewise the Court decision which rejected the Bank's dispute as biased.
-The Ministry of Justice expressed their opinion to reverse the unlawful judgement of the prosecution and the file has been sent to the Penalty Department no.15 of the Supreme Court.
-Penalty Department no.15 of the Supreme Court is accepted the Bank's objection and decided to "reverse the local criminal court's decision for the sake of law" in the conclusion the 3rd Criminal Court of Peace has sent the file back to the Public prosecutor to prepared and filed an bill of indictment.
-The Public Prosecutor has prepared and filed an bill of indictment against the accused persons because of forgery on an official document sequentially, attempt to aggravated fraud.
-The hearing will be held on 6 July 2018 in the Gaziantep 5th Aggravated Felony Court.
+The Ministry of Justice expressed its opinion to reverse the unlawful judgement of the prosecution and the file was sent to the Penalty Department no.15 of the Supreme Court.
+The Penal Department No. 15 of the Supreme Court reversed the decision to reject the Bank's objection and returned the case file to the 3rd Criminal Court of Peace.
+The 3rd Criminal Court of Peace decided to send the case file to the Gaziantep Chief Public Prosecutor's Office in order for it to prepare a bill of indictment.